mayankgureja/backup-mysql-to-gdrive/README.md

 rclone config
 ```

 **Tip:** Set up a common *remote* for all servers where this task will run, so you can reuse for multiple servers' database backups.
-You can differentiate between the backups for each server using the `SERVER_ALIAS` environment variable which you will define below.
+This will allow you to run `rclone config` only once and then copy the `rclone.conf` file to each server without needing to go through configuration again.
+You can differentiate between the backups for each server using the `SERVER_ALIAS` environment variable outlined below.

 ### 3. Setup Environment Variables